JonasPf/cpmerge/README.md

 # Configuration

-To run it without the GUI and history:
+To run it without tray icon and history:

 ```
 cpmerge --nogui